How to cancel your car tax and get a refund

 Asking for tax refunds: a seller’s guide

 When you sell a vehicle, you should contact the DVLA as soon as possible to let them know.
-Start here, on the government website.
+Start on the GOV.UK website.

 This will make sure that you have given the green ‘new keeper’ slip from your log book to the car’s buyer.